Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Numerical results

 It is also important to mention that the computational cost of running IBMF is considerably lower than the cost of BP.
 When an extensive use of computational resources is required, as in Fig.~\ref{fig:IBMFs_BP_phase_diagram}, this advantage of IBMF plays an important role and one can use it to study larger systems.
 Nevertheless, we checked that the transition points presented in this figure do not change when the system size is increased, neither for IBMF nor for BP.

 Since IBMF is a factorized \emph{ansatz} for the stationary distribution $P_{\infty}(\vec{n}) = \prod_i P_{\infty}(n_i)$, and each of the factors $P_{\infty}(n_i)$ is a Gaussian multiplied by the factor $n_i^{\beta \lambda-1}$, it can be used to shed light on the discussion about the non-Gaussianity of BP's solution.
-The latter, illustrated here in Figs.~\ref{fig:BP_Gauss_004}, \ref{fig:BP_Gauss_006}, and \ref{fig:BP_Gauss_012}, has already been noticed in Ref.~\cite{Tonolo2025arxiv}.
+The latter, illustrated here in Figs.~\ref{fig:BP_Gauss_004}, \ref{fig:BP_Gauss_006}, and \ref{fig:BP_Gauss_012}, has already been noticed in Ref.~\cite{Tonolo2026sparse}.
 To study it in more detail, we computed the stationary average abundance $\langle n \rangle$ with both techniques, IBMF and BP, for different temperatures.
 The black dashed lines in Fig.~\ref{fig:IBMFs_BP_av_n} are obtained with BP in the range of values of $\mu$ where this algorithm converges.
 In turn, the colored continuous lines represent the prediction of IBMF when it converges to a single fixed point.
 However, this is not the only way to estimate the average abundance with IBMF.
 Even in the region where the fixed point is not unique, we compute $\langle n \rangle$ by averaging over the different fixed points of IBMF (colored points in the figure).
 Interestingly, the predictions of IBMF closely follow the dashed lines of BP, also in the region where the fixed point of IBMF is not unique.
 In other words, this approximation describes the average abundance well at all temperatures under consideration.
+In Appendix \ref{app:mean-abundance-heterogeneous-graphs}, we show that IBMF's predictions for the average abundance are also in very good agreement with simulations in the case of heterogeneous, asymmetric interactions at $T=0$.

 Furthermore, IBMF's transition, marked with blue circles in Fig.~\ref{fig:IBMFs_BP_phase_diagram}, is related to the type of non-Gaussianity displayed by BP.
 In the inserted graphic of Fig.~\ref{fig:IBMFs_BP_av_n}, we present the skewness $\gamma$ of the distribution $\tilde{P}_{BP}(n)$ (see Eq.~\eqref{eq:PBP_tilde}) to quantify this non-Gaussianity.
 When the distribution is tilted towards large abundances, we get $\gamma > 0$.
 On the other hand, when $\tilde{P}_{BP}(n)$ is tilted towards extinctions, we get $\gamma < 0$.